Shepherd's Bush Market tube station: Locale

 The station is at the western end of Shepherd's Bush Green, and stands just across the road from the marketplace which gives it its name.
 Stallholders have traded on the strip of land beside the Hammersmith & City line since 1914, when the market took over the station's first site.
 The other end of the market is served by Goldhawk Road Underground station.

-Shepherd's Bush Market station is the nearest Underground stop to various entertainment venues including the Bush Theatre and the Shepherd's Bush Empire.
+Shepherd's Bush Market station is near to various entertainment venues including the Bush Theatre and the Shepherd's Bush Empire.
 It is also one of the Underground stations which serve Loftus Road Football Stadium, the home of Queens Park Rangers football club.
 Westfield and West12 shopping centres are near the station.

 Connections

-London Buses routes 207, 260, 283 and 607 and night route N207 serve the station.
+London Buses routes 207, 260 and 283, Superloop express route SL8 and night route N207 serve the station.